-If you’ve browsed any online forum for watches lately, it’s likely you’ve come across a modded watch or two.
+If you’ve browsed any online forum for watches lately, you’ve likely come across a modded watch or two.

 When it comes to watch mods, the sky is the limited.
 You’re only limited by your patience, knowledge, available parts, and of course, the tools that you’d need to get the job done.
 So, what are some of the best tools you need to start modding watches?

-With that said, here’s a list of 22 of the watch modding tools you’ll want to consider before trying out your first watch mod.
+With that said, here’s a list of all of the watch modding tools you’ll want to consider before trying out your first watch mod.

 1. Basic Watch Repair Kit

 Depending on the amount of customization and modification you want to do to your watch, a basic watch repair kit might be enough to do the job.

 I started with a relatively inexpensive watch repair kit off of Amazon, and I still find myself pulling it out regularly for various mods and adjustments.
 I just used it 5 minutes ago to remove and size the bracelet on my Seiko 5 SNXS79.

 Many watch modders will steer you away from a watch repair kit, as generally the parts tend to be lower quality than if you were to spend a lot more money for each tool.

 That is often true, however, a cheap watch repair kit that has a wide variety of tools can give you insight into what tools you need the most for the types of mods you like to do.
 And you can begin to upgrade those tools, one by one, as you see fit.